ScrapeWithYuri/ScrapeWithYuri.github.io/_posts/2016-04-19-python-permutations.markdown

 date:   2019-02-10 19:31:43 +0700
 categories: [python, web scraping, Zillow]
 ---
 This tutortial will walk you through how to scrape hundreds of thousands of Zillow property data.
-This article assumes you have Zillow property URLs and ZPIDs already or have already read the article Scrape Zillow - Hundreds of Thousands of Properties Pt.
+This article assumes you have Zillow property URLs already or have already read the article Scrape Zillow - Hundreds of Thousands of Properties Pt.
 1.

-<b>Prerequites</b>

-1. Python 2
+<ul><b>Prerequites</b>

+<li>Python 2</li>
-2. Libraries: itertools, lxml, gevent, codecs, sys, json, time
+<li>Libraries: itertools, lxml, gevent, codecs, sys, json, time</li>
+<li>Zillow prorperty URLs</li></ul>

 {% highlight ruby %}
 from lxml import html